Metric upper bounds for Steklov and Laplace eigenvalues: Introduction

 \section{\bf Introduction}

 Let $M$ be a smooth connected compact Riemannian manifold of dimension $n+1\geq 2$, with boundary $\Sigma=\partial M$.
 The Dirichlet-to-Neumann operator $\dtn:C^\infty(\Sigma)\to C^\infty(\Sigma)$ is defined by $\dtn f=\nd{\hat{f}}$, where $\nu$ is the outward normal along the boundary $\Sigma$ and where the function $\hat{f}\in C^\infty(M)$ is the unique harmonic extension of $f$ to the interior of $M$.
 The eigenvalues of $\dtn$ are known as \emph{Steklov eigenvalues} of $M$.
 They form an unbounded sequence $0=\sigma_0\leq\sigma_1\leq\sigma_2\leq\cdots\to\infty,$ where as usual each eigenvalue is repeated according to its multiplicity.
 The interplay of these eigenvalues with the geometry of $M$ has been an active area of investigation in recent years.
-See~\cite{GPsurvey} for a survey and~\cite{CGG,ColboisGittins,ColboisVerma2020,Kokarev2021,Brisson2021,GL,GKL} for recent relevant results.
+See~\cite{GPsurvey,CGGSsurvey} for surveys and~\cite{CGG,ColboisGittins,ColboisVerma2020,Kokarev2021,Brisson2022,GL,GKL} for recent relevant results.

 In this paper we study upper bounds for Steklov eigenvalues in terms of geometric quantities that are metric in nature: packing and growth constants, distortion between the intrinsic and extrinsic distances on the boundary, as well as diameters and injectivity radius of the boundary components.
 A recuring feature is that the bounds are linked to some comparison between intrinsic and extrinsic geometry of the boundary.
-They do not directly involve the curvature.
+They do not involve the curvature.
 See~\cite{Korevaar, GNY, CM} for early use of similar techniques and \cite{CEG1, CEG2, CGG} some more recent results in the same spirit.
+See~\cite{CGH,Xi,IliasMakhoul2011} for some bounds depending on curvature asumptions.
 Upper bounds for the eigenvalues $\lambda_k$ of the Laplacian on a closed Riemannian manifold will also be obtained.
 They are in the spirit of~\cite{Berger1979, Croke1980, Kokarev2021}, and of \cite{GNY, CM}.